dunkeroni/krita-stable-horde/FeaturePlan.md

 ### Known bugs that I can't be bothered to solve just yet:
 Crashes if internet connection is lost while requesting.
 Errors on first load when API key is blank.
+Inpainting with some samplers (DDIM) causes a faulty request which errors on check.
+    This is a horde issue, not a plugin issue.
+    Workaround: use a different sampler.
+    Fix: Will add some restrictions to samplers in the future.